satyadx/satyadx/README.md

 <br><br>

-*"Building the decentralized future, one block at a time."* ⛓️
+*"Learning, building, and growing one block at a time."*

 </div>